Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/r_prerequistes_zos.md

 ---

-    title: System requirements
+    title: "System requirements"
-    linkTitle: System requirements
+    linkTitle: "System requirements"
     weight: 150

----
-This section outlines the minimum requirements to install Transfer CFT in a z/OS environment.
+---This section outlines the minimum requirements to install Transfer CFT in a z/OS environment.

 This chapter describes the system requirements for {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 System requirements can change when {{< TransferCFT/axwayvariablesCompanyName  >}} releases service packs and patches for a product version.
 Therefore, you may want to refer to the *[{{< TransferCFT/suitevariablesDocNameSUITESupportedPlatforms  >}}](https://docs.axway.com/bundle/Axway_Products_SupportedPlatforms_allOS_en/resource/Axway_Products_SupportedPlatforms_allOS_en.pdf)* document.
 The document lists the supported operating systems, databases, web servers, and browsers.